 Persons wrongfully accused of crimes face crippling, long-lasting repercussions.
 In California, an arrest remains on a person’s criminal record for their lifetime.
 Arrest records do not necessarily denote guilt.
 Regardless, an arrest record can have persistent, damaging effects on the accused’s life.

-A few decades ago, California law was changed to give those who have been wrongfully arrested a chance to have their records destroyed; so long as they can prove that they are ‘factually innocent.’
+California law allows those who have been wrongfully arrested a chance to have their records destroyed; so long as they can prove that they are ‘factually innocent.’

-With the faltering economy and growing job scarcity, an increasing number of people are asking criminal defense lawyers to get their arrest records sealed.
-Unfortunately, California has few statutory remedies to seal previous arrests.
-California Penal Code § 851.8, a petition for factual innocence (PFI), provides the broadest protection and is the most commonly available course of action.
-The court can grant a PFI for any arrest that did not result in a conviction.
+With job scarcity, an increasing number of people are asking criminal defense lawyers to get their arrest records sealed.
+Even though California has a broad 2018 law which allows for the sealing of most arrests that do not result in conviction, the relief from this law is not always as deep as certain people need or want.
+California Penal Code § 851.8, a petition for factual innocence, provides the broadest protection and more challenging to obtain, but obtaining it fully destroys and removes the arrest for all purposes.
+The court can grant a factual innocence sealing for any arrest that did not result in a conviction as long as the judge believes the police did not have a good reason to arrest the person, looking at the case retrospectively.
 (See Cal.
 Penal Code § 851.8.)

-A judge who grants a PFI will order that all arrest and prosecution records be sealed.
-This seal holds until three years from the date of the arrest, at which time all the related records will be destroyed, including the petition itself, the PFI order, police reports, fingerprints, booking photos, other arrest records, state Department of Justice records, and those of any other agency that received information of the arrest, such as the local police department.
-Put simply, PFI wipes the slate clean.
+A judge who grants a factual innocence sealing will order that all arrest and prosecution records be sealed.
+This seal holds until three years from the date of the arrest, at which time all the related records will be destroyed, including the petition itself, the sealing order, police reports, fingerprints, booking photos, other arrest records, state Department of Justice records, and those of any other agency that received information of the arrest, such as the local police department.
+Put simply, factual innocence sealing wipes the slate clean and allows for a 100% fresh start.
+The new law sealing for cases which did not result in a conviction cannot do this.
+Yes, the new law sealing provides deep and meaningful relief.
+However, it does not destroy the record and make it like it never happened for all purposes.

-The statute itself declares that when the PFI is granted, “the arrest shall be deemed not to have occurred and the person may answer accordingly any question relating to its occurrence.”
+The California Penal Code itself declares that when a factual innocence sealing is granted, “the arrest shall be deemed not to have occurred and the person may answer accordingly any question relating to its occurrence.”
 In addition, the statute requires the law enforcement agency that has jurisdiction over the offense (or the court) to issue a written declaration to the accused stating that he or she is factually innocent.

 When a jury acquits someone, it simply means that the prosecution did not meet the burden of proof for guilt.
 This does not necessarily mean that the defendant did not commit the crime.
-PFI is a wonderful asset for anyone who has been wrongfully arrested, or innocent and later acquitted of the charges, and wants to regain their good name.
+Factual innocence sealing is a wonderful asset for anyone who has been wrongfully arrested, or innocent and later acquitted of the charges, and wants to regain their good name.
+It allows you to not just be acquitted but to return to court to prove that you did not commit what you were arrested for in the first place.

 In order to declare you “factually innocent”, the evidence presented must exonerate the accused, not merely raise a substantial doubt as to their guilt.
 According to the California Court of Appeals, a finding of factual innocence shall not be made unless no reasonable cause exists to believe that the accused committed the offense for which the arrest was made.
 “Reasonable cause” is defined as that state of facts that would lead a man of ordinary care and prudence to believe and conscientiously entertain an honest and strong suspicion that the person is guilty of a crime.